• Link to LinkedIn

 Publication of the first annual Soy Transparency Coalition report

-The inaugural Soy Transparency Coalition (STC) report assesses key traders present within the global soy supply chain – assessing traders’ commitments, actions, progress, and verification related to sustainable sourcing of soy.
+The inaugural Soy Transparency Coalition (STC) report assessed key traders in the global soy supply chain – reporting on traders’ commitments, actions, progress, and verification of sustainable soy sourcing.

 Sustainable commodities